cli/cli/docs/command-line-syntax.md

 # How we document our command line syntax

-## Required arguments
+## Required text

-Use plain text
+Use plain text for any part of the command that can not be changed

 _*example:*_
 `gh help`